bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Output Engine Simulator
 ----------------------------

-It is a class for testing an implementation of :ref:`output-module` (Executor).
+It is a class for testing an implementation of the `output module <http://streamjuggler.readthedocs.io/en/develop/SJ_Modules.html#output-module>`_ (Executor).

 Simulator imitates the behavior of the :ref:`Output_Streaming_Engine`: it sends transactions to the Executor, gets output envelopes from it and builds requests for loading data to an output service.
 Simulator uses :ref:`Output_Request_Builder` to build requests.